Blog | 911 Emergency Dispatcher | 911 Emergency Dispatch

 Bill McNulty City of Richmond

-Mark Sieben Provincial Government
+Doug Scott Provincial Government

 Richard Walton City of North Vancouver, District of North Vancouver, District of West Vancouver, Village of Lions Bay

-Terry Waterhouse Cities of Surrey, Langley and White Rock, Township of Langley (Seat 1 of 2)
+Terry Waterhouse Cities of Langley, Surrey, and White Rock, Township of Langley (Seat 1 of 2)

 Colin Watson Capital Regional District and E-Comm’s Southern Vancouver Island police agency partners